elsewhencode/project-guidelines/README.md

     _Why:_
     > You want to test a business logic as a separate units.
 You have to "minimize the impact of randomness and non-deterministic processes on the reliability of your code". [read more...](https://medium.com/javascript-scene/tdd-the-rite-way-53c9b46f45e3)

+    > A pure function is a function that always returns the same output for the same input.
+Conversely, an impure function is one that may have side effects or depends on conditions from the outside to produce a value.
+That makes it less predictable [read more...](https://hackernoon.com/structure-your-javascript-code-for-testability-9bc93d9c72dc)

 * Use a static type checker